10.1 Current Issues: Mass Incarceration

 Feeling safe and secure in one’s person and home is arguably one of the most discussed priorities in our nation today.
 Our fear of crime influences how we think, vote, and act day-to-day.
 It also shapes how we punish people who are convicted of violating the law.
 In part, punishment reflects the will of the people, which is then carried out by legislators, and converted into sentencing practices.
 However, has our desire to feel safe led to counterproductive policies?
 In other words, have these policies made us less safe?
 Moreover, has a natural fear of crime been exploited by politicians who try to “out-tough” their opponents?
 This final section attempts to reflect on how our collective fears have created a system of mass incarceration that has paradoxically made some communities less safe and secure, even as crime on a national scale has fallen dramatically since the 1990s.
 While this text has focused consistently on fear of crime, the influence of persistent racism (periodically inflamed by the Civil Rights Movement, economic recession, and the election of the nation’s first Black president) has undoubtedly contributed to the wars on crime, drugs, and immigration that gave rise to mass incarceration.

 The United States wasn’t always this punitive.
-As we have discussed, our orientation toward punishment has evolved over time (even if it hasn’t changed dramatically in the last 40 years.
-In the 1970s, there was a confluence of events that put the U.S. on a path toward mass incarceration – a path that has had lasting effects, as can be seen in the graph below.
-Below, you can see when the expansion of the correctional system began.
+As we have discussed, our orientation toward punishment has evolved over time (even if it hasn’t changed dramatically in the last 40 years).
+In the 1970s, there was a confluence of events that put the U.S. on a path toward mass incarceration – a path that has had lasting effects.
+In the graph below, you can see when the expansion of the correctional system began.

 Not Just a National Problem